 Access to device features

-Native applications can access all the device features directly through the necessary API’s.
+Native applications can access all the device features directly through the necessary APIs.
 Hybrid apps are also allowed to use some of such device features, but not all.
-Such as notifications and camera.
+Such as notifications and cameras.

-When you need to make a change in a native application, it needs to be uploaded in each app store as a new version.
-Then the respective app stores needs to approve that version and goes out to users as an update.
+When you need to make a change in a native application, it needs to be uploaded to each app store as a new version.
+Then the respective app stores need to approve that version and go out to users as an update.
 With hybrid applications, this maintenance is as easy as maintaining a webpage.

 Subscribe to our Blog